quasarframework/quasar/docs/src/pages/vue-components/timeline.md

 ---
 title: Timeline
 ---
-A Timeline is a display of a list of events in chronological order.
+The QTimeline component displays a list of events in chronological order.
 It is typically a graphic design showing a long bar labelled with dates alongside itself and usually events.
 Timelines can use any time scale, depending on the subject and data.

 QTimeline has 3 layouts: